 3. Time in nature

 Sunshine, light and fresh air are nature’s way of helping us chill out and gain perspective.
-Time in nature helps to improve mood, reduce blood pressure and can increase our ability to concentrate.
+Time in nature helps to improve mood, reduce blood pressure and increase our ability to concentrate.
 Exposure to daylight can also help us sleep better, as light regulates our natural wake and sleep cycle (circadian rhythm).

-While we have to be sun-wise (especially here in Australia!), getting some sunshine can make us feel better and improve our mood, thanks to the mood-boosting effects of vitamin D and serotonin, both of which increase with sun exposure.
+While we have to be sun-wise (especially here in Australia!), getting some sunshine can make us feel better and improve our mood, thanks to the mood-boosting effects of vitamin D and serotonin, which increase with sun exposure.

 Nature Action Tip:

 Head outside to get some fresh and clear your head if you feel stress rising.
-Incorporate time in nature during your week to keep your stress in check —try a walk by the beach in the morning, a bushwalk on the weekend, watching a sunset or sunrise, spending time in the garden.
+Incorporate time in nature during your week to keep your stress in check —try a walk by the beach in the morning, a bushwalk on the weekend, watching a sunset or sunrise, or spending time in the garden.